Competitive Event Process FAQs

 2. Do we ensure judging is fair?

 Judging is subjective, and some judges have different standards of evaluation.
-Because of this, we ensure that for preliminary competition, each participant/team is only competing against the other participants/teams with the same judge.
-For final competition, all the finalists for each competitive event present to the same judge, and only the exam score (if applicable) carries forward – all other judged scores stay in preliminary competition.
+Because of this, we ensure that for the preliminary competition, each participant/team is only competing against the other participants/teams with the same judge.
+For the final competition, all the finalists for each competitive event present to the same judge, and only the exam score (if applicable) carries forward – all other judged scores stay in the preliminary competition.

 3. How many participants advance to finals from a section?

 A general rule of thumb is that the top two participants/teams in each section advance to finals.
 There may be other factors, such as a tie or penalty points resulting in a tie.
 We prefer not to break ties at the preliminary level of competition and advance them to finals as long as the schedule allows for it.
-This year, some written events had fewer entries resulting in fewer sections, so in some cases, the top three in each section advanced.

 4. How is ICDC different from state/Provincial and local competition?